bodowd/bodowd.github.io/_posts/2024-08-10-umbra-style-molecules-part-2.md

 the idea of short-circuiting comparisons is not a new one for molecule searches, and I thought the ideas from Umbra-style strings could be translated to molecules.

-In my [intial attempt] with "Umbra-mols", I applied only the prefix idea.
+In my intial attempt with "Umbra-mols" (see [part 1]), I applied only the prefix idea.
 I followed previous examples from [chemicalite] and the [RDKit Postgres extension], and used counts like the number of atoms, bonds, etc. which are cheap to compute and store.
 I put these counts in a prefix, and compared the prefixes of